 You can find a list of these research studies HERE.

-As a Forest Therapy Guide, I open the door for nature connection and reconnection by facilitating a carefully structured offering of gentle prompts to support moving out of our thinking brain and into our body by engaging our senses.
+As a Forest Therapy Guide, I open the door and hold space for nature connection and reconnection by facilitating a carefully structured offering of gentle prompts to support moving out of our thinking brain and into our body by engaging our senses.
 When done over time, this practice can broaden our awarenesses and support health and healing for not only humans but also for the trees, waters, and all the beings of the natural world, also known as the more-than-human world.

 Nature and Land connection is an ancient practice.
 Seeking guidance and healing in the natural world has been practiced by most cultures throughout history throughout the world.
 Forest Bathing offers a container for seekers of this medicine to share and bear witness in community, thus setting the intention for cultural repair.

 Toadstool Walks are inclusive to all people and offer support in finding one’s own way towards experiencing belonging to the natural world.